yuchihatuntun/Skaldheim/笔记/📔 Notes/🍃 Spring semester 2025/News English Audio-Visual/Final Exam Corpus.md

 >
 > This involved **decades of persistent research under extremely difficult conditions, including testing the drug on herself to ensure its safety before clinical trials**.
 As a direct result, she was able to **bring international recognition to Chinese traditional medicine and demonstrate how ancient wisdom can be combined with modern scientific methods**.

-> [!note] 影响与贡献（Impact & Influence）
->
-> The impact of **Tu Youyou** extends far beyond her own success.
-Her work has fundamentally changed the landscape of the **global fight against malaria** industry.
->
-> Her primary contribution to society is **saving millions of lives worldwide, particularly in developing countries where malaria is most prevalent**.
-She has effectively shown that **traditional medicine, when properly researched and developed, can provide solutions to modern medical challenges and that scientific breakthroughs can come from unexpected sources**.

 > [!note] 受认可原因（Reason for Recognition）
 >
 > In conclusion, **Tu Youyou** is more than just a successful scientist; she is a true game-changer in her domain.
->
-> What makes her so remarkable and worthy of admiration is her ability to **combine respect for traditional knowledge with rigorous scientific methodology, and her unwavering dedication to finding solutions for humanity's health challenges**.
-Her legacy is defined by **her role in bridging Eastern and Western medicine and proving that scientific innovation can emerge from any cultural tradition**, which is why she continues to be a subject of great interest and respect.

 ### 演讲与说服类 (Persuasive Speech/Argument Questions)